Lena Himmelstein

-Lena Himmelstein Bryant Malsin (March 1877 – September 26, 1951) was an American clothing designer and retailer who founded the plus-size clothing chain Lane Bryant.
+Lena Himmelstein Bryant Malsin (March 11, 1877 – September 26, 1951) was an American clothing designer and retailer who founded the plus-size clothing chain Lane Bryant.
 Despite difficult circumstances, she saw a need and came up with a solution that revolutionized the women's fashion industry.

 Early life and career

 Lena Himmelstein was born to a Lithuanian Jewish family in Kaunas, Lithuania.
-She became an orphan shortly after birth as her parents were murdered in a anti-Jewish pogrom, and was then raised by her grandparents in Lithuania.
+She became an orphan shortly after birth as her parents were murdered in an anti-Jewish pogrom, and was then raised by her grandparents in Lithuania.
 In 1895, she sought refuge in New York City to join her sister Anna, where she found work in a sweat shop at $1 a week.
 In 1899, she married David Bryant, a Russian Jewish refugee.
 She moved to Harlem with her husband, who was a jeweler.
 He died not long after their son Raphael was born.
 She then lived on West 112th St. in Manhattan, supporting herself and her son by making and selling negligees and tea gowns from delicate laces and fine silks.

 In 1904, Bryant moved to Fifth Avenue between 119th and 120th Streets.
 She rented a shopfront on the first floor of a building for $12.50 a month, with living quarters in the rear.
 She hung garments from the gas fixtures, and set up shop.
 Her sister's new husband lent her $300 to open a bank account as working capital for the purchase of fabrics.
 A bank officer misspelled her name on the application as "Lane", so that became the name of the store.

 Bryant earned a reputation for the clothing she made for pregnant women.
 Bryant created a comfortable and concealing tea gown by attaching an accordion pleated skirt to a bodice using an elastic band.
 She had created the first known commercially sold maternity dress.
 Once she was able to advertise in newspapers in 1911, sales increased substantially.
+That year, she and her business partner husband, Albert Malsin, decided to expand into the "stout wear" category of clothing.
 Soon she expanded to a new shop at 19 W. 38th Street where she employed a dozen employees.
-Introducing a mail-order catalogue increased sales further so that the company's revenue was over one million dollars in 1917.
-Her second innovation was mass producing ready-made clothing for women in larger sizes and this was the basis of further growth, with sales greater than for maternity wear by 1923.
+Introducing a mail-order catalogue increased sales further so that the company's revenue was over one million dollars in 1917, the year Lane Bryant went public on the New York Stock Exchange.
+Her innovation of mass producing ready-made clothing for women in larger sizes spurred further growth—by 1923 Lane Bryant sales of plus-size fashion surpassed that of maternity wear.